Skip to content Skip to footer

 The president thinks his rule is absolute.
 But in America, we don’t have kings, and we won’t back down against chaos, corruption, and cruelty.

-On Saturday, October 18th, we will be taking the next step in dismantling the pillars of authoritarian power.
+On Saturday, March 28th, we will be marching together again to reject the authoritarian regime.
 We will be speaking to the very real harm done by this administration and connecting people together with the organizations serving our harmed communities.
 Grow our movement and join us!

 A core principle behind all No Kings events is a commitment to nonviolent action.
 We expect all participants to seek to de-escalate any potential confrontation with those who disagree with our values and to act lawfully at these events.
 Weapons of any kind, including those legally permitted, should not be brought to events.